jjaammees/Y8jjaammees.github.io/_posts/2017-10-15-Copy-of-Using-Github.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td> Collaboration I worked with my partner (taking it in turns to instruct or work the FUZE box this helped because it meant we could do both and work it out together.
-We learnt as a team and soon became relatively fluent in FUZE.</td>
+    <td> Collaboration I worked with my partner, taking it in turns to instruct or work the FUZE box this helped because it meant we could do both and work it out together.
+We learnt as a team and soon became relatively fluent in FUZE. this was effective because we both got to instruct and construct.
+We alternate every 10 minutes so we get about 20 minutes of each.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td> The fact that we were limited to only the booklet and we couldn't experiment or anything like that.</td>
+    <td> The fact that we did not know how they worked meant we didn't dare to experiment or our work might stop working and risk our project.
+We need to start working faster to work our way through the book.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td> I will experiment more to find more information and listen to my partner more to improve how fast we work.</td>
+    <td> I will experiment more to find information which i did not know and listen to my partner more to improve how fast we work.
+I want us to be working fast and to a high standard to achieve the best grade possible. </td>
   </tr>
 </table>